apache/skywalking/docs/en/protocols/query-protocol.md

 Log implementations have a little different with different database options.
 Search engine(s), e.g. ElasticSearch and OpenSearch, could support full log text fuzzy query.
 Others would not support considering performance impact and end user experience.

-`test` API is provides for the debugger tool of native LAL parsing.
+`test` API is provided for the debugger tool of native LAL parsing.

 ### Trace
 ```graphql